 Why is RBAC not Enough?

-While role based access control policies can specify data access policies to a reasonably granular level, it becomes very difficult to maintain these policies.
+While role based access control policies can specify data access management policies to a reasonably granular level, it becomes very difficult to maintain these policies.
 Here are some difficulties in managing RBAC policies:

 - The data of most organizations is held in multiple databases—on-prem and in cloud, of different types such as relational, noSQL, and data warehouses, each with its own flavor of access control policies.